Refbox

 Add Assets to your Box

-Drag image files from your desktop into the Box sidebar, or paste URLs and screenshots directly.
+Drag image files from your desktop into the Box sidebar, paste URLs and screenshots directly, or create a blank Sketch from the Toolbar.

 Open Assets as Frames